-©Gerd Altmann/Pixabay Even though it is difficult to admit, we have unconscious biases that influence our interactions and decisions in the workplace.
-If we do not check those biases, organizational leaders and HR professionals might create unintended outcomes.
+Image Credit: Pixabay Even though it is difficult to admit, we have unconscious biases that influence our interactions and decisions.
+If we do not check those biases, organizational leaders and HR professionals might create unintended outcomes in the workplace.
 A few years ago, I didn’t pursue a career opportunity with a particular consulting company.
-The reason … Continue reading Can Your Job Posting Attract Diverse Candidates?
+The … Continue reading Can Your Job Posting Attract Diverse Candidates?

 Creating a Powerful Workplace Culture: Key Takeaways from Former Netflix CTO, Patty McCord